 It is possible to grow good onions on heavy soil, but you must improve the drainage first before planting.
 Add plenty of horticultural grit and bulky organic matter to the soil and then create a ridge of soil 4 inches high to further reduce soil moisture.

-You will need to keep a a particular eye on the newly planted onion seedlings as these will often attract the attention of inquisitive birds – particularly pigeons and black birds - who will lift your juvenile crop straight out of the seed beds for nothing more than a little mischievous fun.
-If you don't have some kind of protection in place you can end up loosing almost an entire crop!
+You will need to keep a particular eye on the newly planted onion seedlings as these will often attract the attention of inquisitive birds – particularly pigeons and blackbirds - who will lift your juvenile crop straight out of the seed beds for nothing more than a little mischievous fun.
+If you don't have some kind of protection in place you can end up losing almost an entire crop!

 To maintain a good year-round supply of onions, you can make a second planting during the late summer which should be ready to harvest from June.
 However, this second planting isn't recommended if you have heavy, poorly drained soils.
 In general, onions should be given as long a growing season as possible to reach their maximum size.

 For related articles click onto the following links: